Home / Hotel reviews / A room with a seaside view at Thurlestone hotel Devon

 Thurlestone hotel spa

-The indoor pool was warm and welcoming (there’s also a steam room and a spa) and there are several treatment rooms too.
+The indoor pool was warm and welcoming, with loungers and pictures of ocean liners of days gone by, and there are several treatment rooms too.

 For now I was happy to explore the well-chosen menu which offered a wide range of dishes with local ingredients and suppliers (who were listed in the menu which I always like).